AhmedMagedx/RTOS/Smart Farming System/README.md

 2 - and Cooler and heater based on the temperature sensor data.

+3 - also configure the threshold for both temperature and humidity in run-time by PC (terminal interfacing)

 ## Tasks

 the system consist of 6 tasks: